mahmoodlab/PathomicFusion/README.md

 # Pathomic Fusion: An Integrated Framework for Fusing Histopathology and Genomic Features for Cancer Diagnosis and Prognosis
 #### [[Paper]](https://arxiv.org/abs/1912.08937)

-©[Mahmood Lab](www.mahmoodlab.org) - This code is made available under the GPLv3 License and is available for use for non-commercial academic purposes.
+©[Mahmood Lab](www.mahmoodlab.org) - This code is made available under the GPLv3 License and is available for non-commercial academic purposes.

 If you use this code, please cite:
 ```
 @inproceedings{chen2019pathomicfusion,
   title     = {Pathomic Fusion: An Integrated Framework for Fusing Histopathology and Genomic Features for Cancer Diagnosis and Prognosis},
   author    = {Richard J. Chen, Ming Y. Lu, Jingwen Wang, Drew F. K. Williamson, Scott J. Rodig, Neal I. Lindeman, Faisal Mahmood},
-  booktitle = {arXiv},
+  booktitle = {arXiv:1912.08937},
   year = {2019}
 }
 ```